freenas/freenas-docs/userguide/vms.rst

 press :kbd:`Enter`.

-Enter *rancher* as the username, press :kbd:`Enter`, then type the password that was entered when the raw file was created above.
+Enter *rancher* as the username, press :kbd:`Enter`, then type the password that was entered when the raw file was created above and press :kbd:`Enter` again.
 After logging in, a :literal:`[rancher@rancher ~]$` prompt is displayed.

 Download and install the Rancher system with this command: